Your Guide to Stuffing Your Dog’s Favorite Toy, the Kong

 Keeping dogs busy

 Normally, most of us keep our dogs busy and enrich their lives doing the things we enjoy together, such as walks, petting, and play sessions.
 A typical day might involve a hike or a run, some training, and plenty of time cuddling.
 Bad days can be different.
 Whether you have a particularly busy workday, the bad weather is ruining your plans, you are ill, or you are out for the evening, Kongs can help everybody.
-Your dog gets to enjoy a food puzzle and all the treats and yummy flavors inside, and you can go about your day with just a little less guilt
+Your dog gets to enjoy a food puzzle and all the treats and yummy flavors inside, and you can go about your day with just a little less guiltopens in a new tab.

 Using Kongs in this way — giving your dog something to do even though you can’t spend much time with them — is fine every once in a while when you are really stuck, but remember it’s still important to spend quality time with your dog, and the Kong is not a replacement for you.